Ariza97/ComputerAnimation/README.md

 The proyect is composed for 4 directories: Anim, docs, sounds, textures.

 -Anim: This directory contains 5 files.

 --Nar_Edition 1: It's the file where we build to Nar but in this case Cycles Render.

 --Nar_Edition 2: It's the file where we rebuild to Nar, but on this case in mode Blender Render.

 --Display Nar: In this file we can find the animation of the first part of all the final animation.
 It's where we import de final product of the file Nar_Edition 2.

 --Building ESCOM: Here we draw all the buildings of ESCOM.

---Final Animation: This is the final file where we gather all the work that we had been doing.
+--Final Animation: This is the final file where we gather all the work that we had been doing.s

 -Docs: In this directory we have saved the StoryBoard, the Background and the Final Script.